 2006-2007: Olympia Morata Postdoctoral Research Fellow, University of Heidelberg.

-2004-2006: Feodor Lynen Postdoctoral Research Fellow of the Alexander von Humboldt Foundation, University of Nottingham.
+2004-2006: Feodor Lynen Postdoctoral Research Fellow, University of Nottingham.

 2002-2004: Research Associate, DFG Project Internationale Wissenschaftsbeziehungen funded by the German Research Council, University of Heidelberg.

-2002: PhD, summa cum laude, University of Heidelberg.
+2002: PhD in Human Geography, University of Heidelberg.

 1997-2002: PhD Researcher and Lecturer in Human Geography, University of Heidelberg.

 2018-2021: Chair, History and Philosophy of Geography Research Group (HPGRG) of the Royal Geographical Society with IBG.

 2018-2020: School Lead for Alumni and Philanthropy, School of Social Sciences and Humanities.

 since 2017: Founding Leader of HistGeogUni – A Global Research Network on the Historical Geographies of the University.

 since 2016: Member of the Scientific Advisory Board, Leibniz-Institut für Länderkunde (IfL).

 2014-2018: Committee Member, History and Philosophy of Geography Research Group (HPGRG) of the Royal Geographical Society with IBG.